 If anyone of the request channels is available, then the following priority is going to be +1.
-The channel factor $AVAILCHAN is likely to soon be set to the name of this available station.
+The channel factor $AVAILCHAN is like to soon be set to the name of this available station.

 Be aware that ChanIsAvail() returns not just the title of this station at $AVAILCHAN, but in addition, appends the station’s SESSIONID.
 You will probably have to strip the session ID away, as illustrated in the case under.

-So: If you would like to use ChanIsAvail to decide if the SIP peer-reviewed is understood and enrolled, it is going to continue to work fine.
+So: If you would like to use ChanIsAvail to decide if the SIP peer-reviewed is understood and enrolled, However, it is going to continue to work fine.
 If you wish to make use of it for limiting simultaneous phone calls to your peer, it’s not going to do the job reliably for you.